girder/tdm/README.md

 TDM is **not concerned** with your specific domain, data format, or use case.
 It is your responsibility to translate your annotations to the TDM schema.

-Signal-type metadata is also supported with our without associated spacial detections.
+Signal-type metadata is also supported with/without associated spacial detections.
 This is useful for displaying data computed about an entire video frame, such as "how bright is it?" or "what is the probability that a particular metric is true right now?".

 ## Displaying TDM data